Italy head of state says early elections unlikely - report

-ROME Italian President Sergio Mattarella said on Friday that early national elections this year were unlikely.
+ROME (Reuters) - Italian President Sergio Mattarella said on Friday that early national elections this year were unlikely.

 He told Bloomberg Television during a visit to Toronto that he believed the current legislature, which is due to end next February, will run its course and that elections would be held before the start of spring.